In South Korea, You Can Rent an Entire Cinema to Play Video Games!

 Renting out cinemas for gamers

 “When thinking about how to make use of empty cinema spaces, I noticed that games nowadays boast excellent graphics and well-structured stories just like movies.
-Both have a storytelling aspect to them, so if someone can enjoy watching a film in the cinema, I thought they would also enjoy playing computer games in one,” CGV employee Seung Woo Han told BBC.
+Both have a storytelling aspect to them, so if someone can enjoy watching a film in the cinema, I thought they would also enjoy playing computer games in one,” said CJ CGV employee Seung Woo Han in a BBC interview.

 Also read: 7 Online Games You Can Enjoy With Your Friends While Social Distancing